WebAssembly/tool-conventions/Linking.md

 is stored in a custom ["linking"](#linking-metadata-section) section and zero or more relocation sections whose names begin with "reloc.".
 For each section that requires relocation a "reloc" section will be present in the wasm file.
-By convention the reloc section names end with the name of the section that they refer
-to: e.g. "reloc.CODE" for code section relocations.
-However everything after the period is ignored and the specific target section is encoded in the reloc section itself.
+By convention the reloc section names end with the name of the section that they refer to: e.g. "reloc.CODE" for code section relocations.
+However, everything after the period is ignored and the specific target section is encoded in the reloc section itself.

 The linker additionally checks that linked object files were built targeting compatible feature sets.
 Unlike native targets, WebAssembly has no runtime